thaipduong/LieGroupHamDL/README.md

 <img src="figs/quadrotor/gif/traj_results.gif" height="250">
 </p>

+## Demo with PX4 simulated quadrotors
+Please check out our branch "PX4" for demos with PX4 simulated quadrotors.

 ## Citation
 If you find our papers/code useful for your research, please cite our work as follows.